 The more demanding an expansion card is, the more PCIe lanes it requires.

 The throughput rate of each lane differs from generation to generation.

 Table: PCIe version and lane throughput.

-Different PCIe slot sizes have different amount of PCIe lanes.
+Different PCIe slot sizes have an additional amount of PCIe lanes.

-It is important to understand that the amount of PCIe lanes your system has are limited.
+It is essential to understand that the amount of PCIe lanes in your system has been limited.
 Hence it is wise to understand the lane requirement of new cards and the overall you have available.

-For instance, if you have 20 PCIe lanes in your system, and have a graphics card taking up 16 lanes, an M.2 expansion card taking taking 4 lanes, you would not be able to install an additional WiFi card to a free x1 slot.
+For instance, if you have 20 PCIe lanes in your system and have a graphics card taking up 16 routes, and an M.2 expansion card taking four lanes, you would not be able to install an additional WiFi card to a free x1 slot.

-- How to Check How Many PCIe Lanes Do I Have
+- How to Check How Many PCIe Lanes I Have

-- How to Check How Many PCIe Slots Do I Have
+- How to Check How Many PCIe Slots I Have

 So Which PCIe Slot for Wireless Card?